 Our holiday camps run in March, June-July, September & through November-December.

 Our weekly workshops run from January-March, April-May, July-September, and through September-November.
-Schedule for our Term 1 weekly workshops is already out here.
+Our most updated schedule is always available here.

 There’s plenty for your kids to discover at Saturday Kids, and there’s no rule that says that kids can’t learn and have fun at the same time.
 Give weekly classes a try and help us help your kids become curious, inventive, resourceful individuals.